antoniodfg/antoniodfg/README.md

 - 👋 Hi, I’m @antoniodfg
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Software Development / Software Architecture
-- 🌱 I’m currently developing my skills in Software Architecture
+- 🌱 I’m currently developing my skills in these areas
 - 💞️ I’m looking to collaborate on exciting projects
 - 📫 How to reach me [LinkedIn](https://linkedin.com/in/antoniodfg)